makerdao/governance-manual/parameter-index/core/param-system-surplus-buffer.md

 **Why increase this parameter?**

-The primary reason for increasing the Maximum System Surplus is if it is judged that more surplus is needed to minimize the risk of MKR minting in the case of a market event leading to bad debt.
+The primary reason for increasing the Maximum System Surplus is minimizing the risk of MKR minting in the case of a market event leading to bad debt.
 In general, the larger the total DAI debt, the larger the Maximum System Surplus should be to balance the risk from volatile collateral.

 Another reason to increase the Maximum System Surplus is if for whatever reason it is beneficial to prevent the burning of MKR for a certain time.